Ethan Goss

 When asked if Goss is changing anything up in training for this contest he replied:

 “No, not really.
 Since the last fight, I ended up working with a new striking coach.
 It’s actually a whole new gym, whole new team.
-My team combined with Gorilla House Gym and we run the fight program out of there.
+My team combined with Gorilla House Gym, and we run the fight program out of there.
 I still have Jason Dignan for my jiu jitsu.
 He was one of my overall coaches.
 Also, now Ray Ross, who is a black belt in Japanese jiu jitsu and also a black belt in Judo, he’s another head coach of mine.
 Cody Karlheim is still working my jiu jitsu with me.
 He’s like a coach to me now.
 I started with a striking coach, Darren Cassidy, that I was just starting with for that last fight.
 He’s making me make a lot of the right adjustments.
 He’s changing a lot of things.
 He’s not me or changing me or changing my style.
 He’s just tightening everything up for me.
 I’m beyond impressed in working with him.
 I’m doing everything he’s telling me to do.
 You were there at the fight in Wilkes-Barre.
 He might be one of the loudest, most intimidating cornermen I’ve ever heard in my life.
 I’m afraid not to do what he says when he’s yelling at me.
 I can hear him plain as day when he’s in the corner.
 He’s doing a great job.
 I’m clicking with him.
 His boy just finished third in the States for wrestling.
 Darren, himself, he’d never talk about it but back in the day he was ranked 12th in the world as a kickboxer.

 “I think a lot of what helped in the last fight was the in-fight adjustments.
 I speak a lot about that.
 It’s never what you think it is when you get in there.
-He’s gonna do something different then what you planned for.
+He’s gonna do something different than what you planned for.
 It’s never gonna be a cake walk or go exactly how you think it is gonna go.
 Seyler kept dipping and trying wail that right over hand.
 He was f**king quick with that right overhand.
 I just had to make the adjustment and go into the knee, which led to the clinch.
 He didn’t want to stand anymore and that led to the knee that finished it off.”

 Visit 247Fighting.com for ticket info.